ARMmbed/mbed-client-linux-example/README.md

 1. Go to the `bin` folder in the Connected-home-trial reference app that you downloaded.
 2. Run the start script:
-    - If you are using Linux OS, run the `runConnectedHome.sh` in a new shell.
+    - If you are running mDS on Linux OS, run the `runConnectedHome.sh` in a new shell.
-    - If you are using Windows, run the `runConnectedHome.bat` in a new command prompt.
+    - If you are running mDS on Windows, run the `runConnectedHome.bat` in a new command prompt.

 This will start the WebUI on your system.